 Let $\mu$ be a point process on $X$.
-By \eqref{cdtrs},
+By (\ref{cdtrs}),

-for distinct points $x_1,\dots,x_n\in X$, otherwise $k_\mu^{(n)}(x_1,\dots,x_n)=0$.
+for distinct points $x_1,\ldots,x_n\in X$, otherwise $k_\mu ^{(n)}(x_1,\ldots,x_n)=0$.
 In particular, the correlation functions uniquely identify the corresponding point process.

-Following \cite{BOO}, we will now present a complementation principle (a particle-hole duality) for determinantal point processes.
-(This observation is referred by the authors of \cite{BOO} to a private communication by S. Kerov.)
+Following~\cite{BOO}, we will now present a complementation principle (a particle-hole duality) for determinantal point processes.
+(This observation is referred by the authors of~\cite{BOO} to a private communication by S. Kerov.)
 Assume, as above, that the underlying space $X$ is divided into two disjoint parts: $X=X_1 \sqcup X_2$.
-Consider the mapping $I:\Gamma\to\Gamma$ defined by
+Consider the mapping $I\dvtx \Gamma\to\Gamma$ defined by

-Thus, on the $X_1$ part of the space, the configuration $\widehat\gamma$ coincides with $\gamma$, while on the $X_2$ part the configuration $\widehat\gamma$ consists of all points from $X_2$ which do not belong to $\gamma$ (holes).
-The mapping $I$ is clearly an involution, i.e., $I^2$ is the identity mapping.
+Thus, on the $X_1$ part of the space, the configuration $\widehat \gamma$ coincides with $\gamma$, while on the $X_2$ part the configuration $\widehat\gamma$ consists of all points from $X_2$ which do not belong to $\gamma$ (holes).
+The mapping $I$ is clearly an involution, that is, $I^2$ is the identity mapping.
 For a point process $\mu$ on $X$, we denote by $\widehat\mu$ the push-forward of $\mu$ under $I$.